rust-lang/rust/book/src/development/trait_checking.md

 As explained in the [Rust Compiler Development Guide][rustc_dev_guide], diagnostic items are introduced for identifying types via [Symbols][symbol].

-While the Rust Compiler Development Guide has [a section][using_diagnostic_items] on how to check for a specific trait on a type `Ty`, Clippy provides a helper function `is_trait_method`, which simplifies the process for us.

 For instance, if we want to examine whether an expression implements the `Iterator` trait, we could simply write the following code, providing the `LateContext` (`cx`), our expression at hand, and